 And, another great thing about Pinterest?
 Even with a low follow count, if you have good Pinterest SEO – your content will still be shown to as many people as Pinterest can push it to, meaning that your click-through rate will sky-rocket and so will your site visitors.

-I’ve done another post on blogging, and growing your blog using Pinterest which you can read here.
+I’ve done more posts on blogging, and growing your blog using Pinterest which you can read here.
 If you’re looking for more resources on Pinterest SEO, I’ve listed some you can check out here and here.